 While Rome is a big city, you can see a lot of it by foot.
 I believe I clocked over 17,000 steps each of the 3 days I spent sightseeing.

 We found a busy square near our hotel for dinner on Saturday evening then turned in so we could get an early start at the Vatican on Sunday morning.

 After witnessing the procession with the cardinals for the morning service, we joined the crowds, which included several German marching bands, in the square.
 We anxiously watched to see where the Pope would come out to speak to us.
 He looks out of a high window on the third floor and is filmed so you can see him better on big screens.
-My son was able to translate quite a bit of what he said to me, so that study abroad program was well worth it.
+My son was able to translate quite a bit of what he said to me, so that study abroad program in Italy was well worth it.

 The blessing was especially meaningful as I had brought along some of Mike’s ashes with me to Italy.
 He had grown up in the Catholic church, and although we raised our children in the Episcopalian faith, I think he always considered himself a Catholic.
 Having his remains blessed by the Pope helped me put closure on an important part of his death and I felt now I would be able to scatter his ashes as per his wishes when I returned home.
 The night my husband died

 After the Pope left, we went outside the square to line up to see the Sistine Chapel.
 Unfortunately, there was a sign that read it was closed at 12:30pm on that Sunday.
 I had read it was free to visit the Vatican museums on the last Sunday of the month, but didn’t realize that they would be closed so early.
 Oh well.
 Next time.